rahul-thatipamula/rahul-thatipamula/README.md

 ###
 <p align="left">
     My name is Rahul.<br><br>
+    - 💻 Passionate software developer with expertise in Flutter, Spring, Spring Boot, and Node.js.<br>
+    - 💼 I worked as a Mobile Flutter Developer intern at Rablo.<br>
-    - 🔭 I am a dedicated student.<br>
+    - 🚀 I am working on a bank application with innovative features.<br>
-    - 📚 Currently, I am enhancing my skills in Flutter and Spring.<br>
+    - 🌐 I have experience in React, JavaScript, and Firebase, where I participated in hackathons and developed websites using React and     Node.js.<br>
+    - 🏋️‍♂️ I go to the gym and focus on maintaining a fit and healthy body.<br>
-    - ⚡ In my free time, I enjoy coding and exploring new technologies.
+    - ⚡ In my free time, I enjoy coding and exploring new technologies.<br>
 </p>

 ###